Here’s four things to consider when choosing a fertility clinic for your fertility care.

 A fertility network is a group of fertility clinics that have joined together as one organization.
 Fertility networks have the advantage of offering several different financing packages.

 Fertility clinics at university centers and large hospitals often conduct medical research studies.
-This usually means that you may be offered a discount if you choose to be included in an ongoing research study.
-These types of organizations have access to a significant amount of resources, are often well funded, and can offer lower rates.
+This usually means that you may be offered a discount if you choose to be included in an ongoing fertility research study.
+University fertility clinics as well have access to a significant amount of resources, are often well funded, and can offer lower rates.

 Fertility Clinic Quality Indicators